Can Dogs Have Allergies?

 When to seek expert help

 Allergies in dogs are a complex problem, and it takes specialized tests and treatments to make accurate diagnoses and provide effective treatment.
 Therefore, it is very important to seek veterinary help if you have a chronically itchy dog and you suspect an allergy.
-Many times, there may also be other complicating factors, like skin allergies or ear infections that are exacerbating your dog’s discomfort, requiring medical treatment as well.
+Many times, there may also be other complicating factors, like skin or ear infections that are exacerbating your dog’s discomfort, requiring medical treatment as well.
 Allergies can be frustrating to manage, especially in the early stages when you are trying to sort out what your dog is allergic to, and which treatments are most effective for them.

 Stick with it, and work closely with your vet to try different solutions.
 If you feel like you’ve exhausted the options your local vet can offer, consider consulting with a veterinary dermatologist.
 While this may feel like an added expense, a veterinary dermatologist has more tools to effectively treat allergies and this may actually save you money in the long run.
 The good news is that there are many effective treatments available for allergies and once you find the right combo for your dog, you’ll be so glad you persevered and they are back to their wiggly, happy, itch-free selves.